Unlock the Foolproof Guide to Buying Granite Countertops

 If you’re curious about how they appear as naturally occurring rocks, just look for “Yosemite” or “Mount Rushmore” on Google.
 You’ll be amazed at how massive they are.

-Like any other goods sold in the market, supply and demand are the most significant factors affecting the stones’ prices worldwide.
+Like any other goods sold in the market, the prices of stones are affected by supply and demand worldwide.

 Fortunately, granite prices have remained stable for decades now, thanks to the abundant supply we have in our quarries.

 Moreover, considering its timeless appeal and unyielding strength, a granite countertop will pay for itself in the long run.
 Here’s how:

 - First, its required minimal upkeep saves you significant time and resources.
 Granite countertops are easy to clean and care for;

 - Second, you won’t have to replace your granite countertop every ten years, unlike ceramic tiles or HPL.
 It’s a one-time investment that provides a lifelong service to your home;

 - Lastly, it increases your home’s value should you decide to sell your house in the future.
 A granite countertop in your home can boost its value by up to twenty-five percent (25%).